-Egyptian Tipping Protocol, Gratuities Guide & Culture
+Egyptian Tipping Protocol, Egyptian Gratuities, & Egyptian Culture

 - DO dress modestly and somewhat formally.
 Men shouldn't wear tank-tops or shorts, unless they're at the beach.
 Women should wear either pants or skirts that fall below the knee, and shirts that cover their shoulders.